Luxo736/CallumChalmers29-crispy-disco/README.md

  - If you enter ```0``` you will be returned to main menu
  - If the output database ```ePygenetics.csv``` does not exist then it will be created at this point
  - If you enter a SNP that is already in the database, an error message will appear saying ```SNP already entered```, see below for how to proceed
+ - If you enter a SNP by accident, the only way to remove it is to wait until the programme is finished and then to delete the entire from the output database
  - At this point the programme will add a row to the database for that SNP
  - The programme will then take the user parameters and use them to search for that SNP in all the files that have been loaded into the database using the Add a cell line function
  - If no files have been loaded, it will simply notify you that your SNP has been added and ask how you want to proceed (see below)